ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The formula is a structural heuristic for how scaffolding relates to the pre-existing Challenge Gap.
 The Challenge Gap \|D–C\| is the structural gap condition The ZPD is the workable subset of that gap that appears only when scaffolding is present.
-Productive Epistemic Tension is the felt signal that the system is operating inside that scaffolded ZPD.
+Productive Epistemic Tension is the felt signal that the pre-existing \|D-C\| relation is being encountered **within a scaffolded ZPD (independent → assisted performance)** without collapsing into ‘no challenge’ or overwhelm.
 Functional Alterity is the AI’s local (turn-by-turn) resistance function that helps *preserve workable tension inside the ZPD*—without creating or modulating the Challenge Gap itself.
 This single, unified concept explains everything I've written:
 1. The Pathology (PSB): The "Protein Shake Brain" is a system (default AI use) that actively seeks to collapse the *experienced challenge* toward ‘no challenge’ (sycophancy / instant answers), even though the structural Challenge Gap \|D–C\| still exists.
 It eliminates the tension.
 This shows that when the experienced challenge collapses toward ‘no challenge’, Channel 1 verification is not recruited and symbolic material is adopted rather than metabolized—even though the structural Challenge Gap (\|D–C\|) still exists.
-2. The Solution (Reflective Prompting): My method is a manual, disciplined practice to restore a workable ZPD and Productive Epistemic Tension by preventing premature collapse (through pacing, verification, and scaffolding discipline).I am using prompts to prevent premature collapse into sycophancy and help preserve productive epistemic tension turn-by-turn
+2. The Solution (Reflective Prompting): My method is a manual, disciplined practice to **re-establish the conditions for a workable ZPD** and Productive Epistemic Tension by preventing premature collapse (through pacing, verification, and scaffolding discipline).I am using prompts to prevent premature collapse into sycophancy and help preserve productive epistemic tension turn-by-turn
 3. The Application (Gardener Leadership): My "Gardener Leader" is a manager who understands their job is to optimize conditions so a workable ZPD emerges: assign stretch material that exceeds current capacity and provide adequate support (S) so tension stays metabolizable.
 They assign "stretch" tasks (D > C) and provide support (S) to make the gap manageable.

 I don't have two separate theories.
 I have one theory: Generative growth requires a system that operationally maintains a supported challenge gap.